kiboschool/programming2-final-project/README.md

 You should be able to create a tournament now, let's call it test_tournament, then see that a test_tournament.games file was created, which contains all the games needed

+By this stage, the `test_save_tournament` should be passing when you run unit tests

 ## Part 3: Loading the game:
 What good is saving if we can't load?
 Our cli is already set up to ask the user to provide a tournament name. we need to complete the `load_tournament` method: